 Many people are uncomfortable posting photos with friends without their permission on dating profiles.
 Others don’t know which photos to keep and which to delete.
 Linking your Instagram account solves these two problems.
 Instagram (when done correctly) can provide a glimpse into how you spend your time, what you find inspiring and interesting and provide a creative outlet.
 It can also hinder your chances for success.
 If you take a bunch of selfies, post nothing but inspirational quotes or are seen parting 24/7, it can give pause to potential suitors.

 Additionally some apps don’t have captions for photos so adding photos that do from your Instagram account provides context.
 Additional photos also provide additional talking points and additional conversation starting points.
-Many folks are bad at talking about themselves so photos can assist with helping folks with bridging that gap.
+Many folks are bad at talking about themselves so photos can assist with helping folks with bridging that gap. (check out this guide on additional tips on conversation starters to help transition from matches to dates).

 Just because you can, doesn’t mean you should.
 Weigh what you can gain from revealing aspects of your life vs. what you are willing to divulge to the public.